 The Energy Policy Act of 2005 passed by the House on April 21, 2005, includes provisions strongly similar to language that appeared in the omnibus energy legislation reported from conference during the 108th Congress.
 The legislation would authorize \$2 million annually during FY2006-FY2010 for the National Highway Traffic Safety Administration (NHTSA) to carry out fuel economy rulemakings.
 It also would expand the criteria that the agency takes into account in setting maximum feasible fuel economy for cars and light trucks.
 The new criteria require NHTSA to consider occupant safety and automotive industry employment in its determination of the maximum feasible fuel economy.
+The Senate bill would add more factors that NHTSA would need to consider in setting maximum feasible fuel economy standards.
+These would include the extent to which meeting higher CAFE standards might divert resources from developing advanced technologies.

 All but one of the CAFE amendments offered during the House debate on H.R.
 6 were defeated.
 The latter included an amendment to raise the CAFE standard for passenger automobiles to 33 miles over ten years (177-254).
 Another concern about the CAFE program has been that consumers have noted that in-use fuel economy rarely meets rated fuel economy, despite an adjustment that is made to the fuel economy ratings that appear on stickers posted to new cars.
 An amendment directing the Environmental Protection Agency (EPA) to weigh additional factors in this adjustment was approved (346-85).
-The version of the energy bill reported to the Senate floor includes language only to provide NHTSA with \$2 million annually to conduct CAFE activities during each of FY2006-FY2010.